Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 ## Automated Deployment and Verification Process

-We have implemented an automated process that handles both the deployment and verification of the application.
+We have implemented an automated process that handles both the deployment and verification of the application across all environments (development, staging, and production).
 This process includes the following steps:

 1. AWS credentials verification
 2. Neo4j credentials verification